 Campbell Point – present day

-The fourth and final dock we’ll look at is still sitting on the shoreline of Campbell Point—a physical symbol of the lack of government ownership on the issue of derelict docks.
+The fifth and final dock we’ll look at is still sitting on the shoreline of Campbell Point—a physical symbol of the lack of government ownership on the issue of derelict docks.
 This one is too large for our community volunteers to handle, though the nearby property owners have done a great job of minimizing the spread of styrofoam until a permanent solution can be found.
 This dock is about 12 metres (40′) long and made of styrofoam compartments encased on all sides but the top.
 The two end compartments were spewing styrofoam until they were cleaned up by the property owners.
 Efforts to have the Coast Guard or Transport Canada take action to remove the dock have failed.
 Both organizations say it’s not their responsibility, which leaves the question, whose is it?
 Eventually this dock will be carried to a new location during a winter storm.
 Possibly Campbell Bay Beach?
 Perhaps knocking other docks loose along the way?

 Recommendations for current or potential dock owners